-By Dr. Adam J. Friedman – Coral Springs, Florida – Often misunderstood to be a diagnosis, sciatica is actually the term for a collection of symptoms, predominantly lower back pain combined with pain that typically extends through the buttocks region and down one leg.
-It’s one of the most prevalent forms of lower back pain and is regularly treated by chiropractors.
+By Dr. Adam J. Friedman – Margate, Florida – Often misunderstood to be a diagnosis, sciatica is actually the term for a collection of symptoms, predominantly lower back pain combined with pain that typically extends through the buttocks region and down one leg.
+It’s one of the most prevalent forms of lower back pain.
+The good news is that treating sciatica with chiropractic is quite effective.

 I’ve seen thousands of patients over my many years in practice and it can be a debilitating condition when not diagnosed or treated appropriately.
 Chiropractic care is a safe, affordable, non-invasive approach to this problem and around 90 percent of sciatica cased end up resolving over time; it may take several months, but if the patient remains vigilant and follows the chiropractor’s recommendation, more often than not, positive results are achieved.

 If you or someone you know suffers from chronic back, buttocks and leg pain, a chiropractic consultation is essential.
 A licensed practitioner with strong chiropractic training, like myself, should be consulted to assess the problem and develop an appropriate treatment plan.
-If you live in the Coral Springs, Coconut Creek or Margate area take advantage of my free consultations.
+If you live in the Margate, Coconut Creek, or Coral Springs area give us a call today!

 Yours In Health,